 This is the mineral, zinc.
-As the product website states corectly, zinc does a lot of different things in the body.
+As the product website states correctly, zinc does a lot of different things in the body.
 Zinc deficiency is rare for most people living in the US.
 The RDA for zinc is 8 mg/day in women.

 This is vitamin E. At least one study noted that vitamin E did not help hot flashes while other studies show it does help hot flashes.
-Because it's an antioxidant, vitamin E is sometimes added to supplements to help reduce spoiling.
+Because it's an antioxidant, vitamin E is sometimes added to supplements to help reduce spoilage.

 Amberen is touted to have 45 years of clinical research.
 If we go all the way back to research from 1971, this is true if you count the early lab rat studies.
-Much of the early research was not on Amberen though (it wasn't around in 1971) but succinc acid, which is its key ingredient.
-Many of the studies are listed on Amberen.com but I found others which were not.
+Much of the early research was not on Amberen though (it wasn't around in 1971) but succinic acid, which is its key ingredient.
+Many of the studies are listed on Amberen.com but I found others who were not.

 Let's summarize the research and try to make sense of it.

 This Russia investigation was titled Treatment of climacteric symptoms with an ammonium succinate-based dietary supplement: a randomized, double-blind, placebo-controlled trial.
 It lasted 3 months and involved 125 women aged 42-60 years of age.
 The Amberen company sponsored this study.

 The women either took a placebo or Amberen.
 Women completed questionnaires before and after treatment.
 Those showed Amberen eased 13 out of 21 different menopause symptoms.

 In addition, blood tests also noted Amberen raised estrogen levels.
 In addition, the anti-hunger hormone, leptin increased too.
 The women taking Amberen also saw improvements in body weight and waist circumference too

 I found this study intriguing because at one time, Amberen was marketed to help women lose weight and “stubborn belly fat.”